Sterling Sharp: Boston Red Sox

 On August 9, 2022, Sharp signed a minor-league contract with the Boston Red Sox.
 He made 7 starts down the stretch for the Double–A Portland Sea Dogs, posting a 3.18 ERA with 31 strikeouts in 34.0 innings of work.
 Sharp elected free agency following the season on November 10.

 On January 10, 2023, Sharp re-signed with the Red Sox organization on a new minor league contract.
 He returned to Portland, making 20 appearances (18 starts) and logging a 3–5 record and 5.36 ERA with 65 strikeouts across 85 2/3 innings of work.
 Sharp elected free agency following the season on November 6.

 Lake Country DockHounds

 On February 26, 2024, Sharp signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 In 8 starts for the DockHounds, he logged a 1–2 record and 3.28 ERA with 27 strikeouts across 35 2/3 innings pitched.

 Dorados de Chihuahua

 On April 15, 2025, Sharp signed with the Dorados de Chihuahua of the Mexican League.
 In three appearances for Chihuahua, he struggled to a 7.20 ERA with four strikeouts over five innings of work.
 Sharp was released by the Dorados on April 29.

 Long Island Ducks

 On May 13, 2025, Sharp signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made three appearances (including two starts) for Long Island, but struggled to an 0–1 record and 14.40 ERA with 10 strikeouts over 10 innings pitched.
+Sharp became a free agent following the season.

+Gastonia Ghost Peppers

+On July 23, 2026, Sharp signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.